 This meeting considers what needs to be done to protect the child from harm, and how an agreement can be reached to ensure this.
 The aim here is to see if any problems can be fixed without needing to go to Court.

-For initial advice get in touch with our Community Care Solicitors.
+For initial advice get in touch with our Child Protection Solicitors.

 How is a PLO Meeting Different?

 A PLO is different from other kinds of meeting with your social worker:

 - If you don't go to the meeting to talk about the social services' concerns there is a real risk that social workers will decide to go to Court about your child

 - A Lawyer from the social services' legal team will be at the meeting to give the social workers advice